Top of the page

 A ureteroscopy is a type of procedure.
 Your doctor may do it to remove kidney stones from one of your ureters.
 These are the tubes that carry urine from your kidneys to your bladder.
 Your doctor may also do it to help find the reason for a urinary infection or blood in your urine.

 Your doctor puts a thin scope with very small tools in it into your urethra.
 This is the tube that carries urine from your bladder to the outside of your body.
 Then the doctor moves the scope through your urethra and bladder into your ureter.

 The doctor may use a wire with a tiny basket on the end to take out a kidney stone.
-Or he or she may use a laser to break up a stone.
+Or the doctor may use a laser to break up a stone.
 If this is done, the pieces will wash out of your body in your urine.

 You may be awake during the procedure.
 Or you may have medicine to make you sleep.
 In either case, you will not feel pain.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter J496 in the search box to learn more about "Ureteroscopy: Before Your Procedure."
+Enter J496 in the search box to learn more about "Ureteroscopy: Before Your Procedure".

 Current as of: December 17, 2020

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.